 It turns out that most silent mutations are harmless because “synonyms” in the cell don’t have other meanings.
 In the example here, shady always means “of doubtful honesty or legality” and never “giving shade from sunlight.”

-But silent mutations can sometimes affect how a gene works by making the cell pause while it is reading a gene.
+But one way silent mutations can sometimes affect how a gene works is by making the cell pause while it is reading a gene.
 Just like we might have to pause to look up a tricky word.

 These changes can have surprisingly big effects too.
 For example, they can sometimes make a virus not respond to medicines any more.
 This can obviously be very bad.

 To understand how replacing one word with a different one with the same meaning might affect a gene, we need to step back and talk about what a gene really is.
 And what a protein is.

 Each of your genes has the instructions for one small part of you.
 So there is a gene that helps determine your eye color, another that does blood type and so on.

 Well that isn’t exactly right because the gene doesn’t actually do any of this.
 Instead it is the protein that the gene has the instructions for that does the work.

 So there is a gene that has the instructions for making a protein that colors your eyes.
 And another one that has the instructions for a different protein that gives you your blood type.
 And so on.

 These instructions are written in a very simple code.
 Much simpler than English for example.